pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 General options descriptions
 """"""""""""""""""""""""""""

 This section defines in detail the requirements, characteristics, and any special syntax of each general option.

 .. index:: triple: --server; general options; server

 .. _`--server general option`:

---server general option
+``--server`` general option
-"""""""""""""""""""""""
+"""""""""""""""""""""""""""

 The argument value of the ``--server``/``-s`` general option is a string that is the URL of the WBEM server to which pywbemcli will connect, in the format: